-azureContainerName: "string"

-Mandatory.
-The name of the Azure container to which the export is to be written.
-The container must exist.

-azureConfigFile: "string"

-Optional.
-A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
-If this is not defined, the default configuration file is used.
+azureContainerName: Mandatory.
+The name of the Azure container to which the export is to azureConfigFile: Optional.
+A configuration file that contains the storage connection parameters, instead of the one in the default location, such as azureStorageAccount: Optional.
+The name of the Azure storage account to use for the